 About us

 The GSCC was established in October 2001 under the Care Standards Act 2000 and is the first regulator of the social care workforce in England.
-The GSCC is a Non Departmental Public Body.
-It is sponsored by the Department of Health but also works closely with the Department for Children, Schools and Families in delivering the children's and young people's care agenda.
+The GSCC is a Non Departmental Public Body and works independently from the Department of Health, its sponsoring department.
+The GSCC also works closely with the Department for Children, Schools and Families in delivering the children's and young people's care agenda.

 The GSCC's mission is to promote the highest standards of social care in England for the benefit and protection of people who use services and the wider public by:

-• requiring the highest standards of conduct from social care workers, and compliance with a code of practice;
+• acting as guardian of standards in social care practice by requiring the highest standards of conduct from social care workers and compliance with a code of practice;

-• promoting the highest standards of training for social care workers;
+• promoting and develop a high quality workforce by ensuring the highest standards of initial and ongoing training for social care workers; and

 The GSCC regulates the conduct of social care workers by: